breadsonic/breadsonic/README.md

 ***

-"IrLsOnIc DnI" bro just block me LOL??? you are so childish.
+"IrLsOnIc DnI" bro just block me, LOL??? you are so childish.